-Message to UK Faculty: A Course Conversion requires careful planning between student and professor, collaboration throughout the semester as needed, and a commitment from both parties to follow through with the conversion process.
-We appreciate your willingness to assist Honors students in earning Honors credit for your course, and we hope that your participation in this process is rewarding for both professor and student.
-The following guidelines will assist you in converting a course for Honors credit.
+Message to UK Faculty: An Honors College Course Agreement requires careful planning between student and professor, collaboration throughout the semester as needed, and a commitment from both parties to follow through with the Honors credit process.
+For faculty who have questions about this process, please contact the Lewis Honors College at 859-257-3111 to speak with an Honors advisor.
+We appreciate your willingness to assist Honors students in earning Honors credit for your course, and we hope that your participation in this process is rewarding for both you and the student.

-Eligible Students: Second, third and fourth year Honors students are welcome to seek approval for an Honors Course Conversion.
-First year Honors students are typically not approved for an Honors Course Conversion, except by special permission of the Director of Student Services.
+Eligible Students: Second, third and fourth year Honors students are welcome to seek approval for an Honors Course Agreement.
+First-year Honors students are typically not approved for an Honors Course Agreement, except by special permission of the Director of Academic Affairs.

-Eligible Courses: The Course Conversion process may be used to convert any 200-level or above regular course, including Education Abroad courses.
+Eligible Courses: The Course Agreement process may be used to convert any 200-level or above regular course, including Education Abroad courses.

-Course Content: Honors Courses are designed to follow more rigorous standards than regular courses.
-The course content should be focused on increased quality and complexity.
-It should be more challenging; should address more complex questions; should include more advanced readings; and overall should foster a deeper exploration and understanding of the course content.
+Course Content: Honors courses are designed to follow more rigorous standards than general courses.
+The proposed additional coursework should be focused on intellectual and academic complexity.
+The activities, assignments or projects should be more challenging, include more advanced readings, or foster a deeper exploration and understanding of the general course content

 - researching/writing an additional scholarly paper